dns-inspector/dnskit/.github/contributing.md

 **When you contribute code to the project, you are required to transfer copyright ownership over to the project's head, Ian Spence.**

-All source code must have a copyright header at the top.
+All source code **MUST** have a copyright header at the top.
 The template for the header is located at `.github/license-header.txt`.
-The year in the header must match the year for when the file was last modified.
+The year in the header **MUST** match the year for when the file was last modified.
+If you modify an existing file, you may be required to update the copyright year of that file.

 ### Code Style